xianghui/javascript101/content/lessons/1-5-objects.md

 ## Deeper prototype chain

 So far, our examples have never gone beyond 2 level of inheritance.
-In OOP, sometimes we want to extend a superclass (which probably was extending another superclass).
+In OOP, sometimes we want to extend a superclass .
 ECMAScript 5 (ES5) comes with a `Object.create()` method that allows us to have "deeper" prototype chain.

 ```javascript
 var grandgrandparent = { location4: 'grandgrandparent' };